 I’m Al Barnes, a “Multipotentialite”, “Polymath”, or Renaissance man.

-The job at hand
+The Job at Hand

-We used brains and brawn, carefully dismantling whatever necessary to get wires from point A to point B. When completed, every piece was re-installed, fastened, plastered, primed/painted to look as good or better than before we started – and furniture put back.
+We used brains and brawn, carefully dismantling whatever necessary to get wires from point A to point B. When complete, every piece was re-installed, fastened, plastered, primed/painted to look as good or better than before we started – and furniture put back.

 As technology advanced, systems got bigger and yet more affordable.
 My work now included dwellings of all types, from lavish mansions to trailer homes.
 From basic intrusion detection to closed circuit TV cameras, access control, intercom and telephone systems.